heidi666/WorldsAtWar/README.md

 Issues on this repository should be focused on specific sections of code rather than a general complaint.
 Issues raised by non-admins should have a link to the relevant thread on the forums.
 Please post a suggestion or bug report in the forums before making an issue here.

+Please claim a todo task in [this thread](https://wawgame.eu/forums/index.php?topic=10905) before starting to code.

 ### Overview of contents

 * settings.py - General settings file.
 You'll need to customise this if you're running a local copy of WaW.